shtukas/gaia/README.md

 merkle  : 167d207dd4a14bc619e723fd770d7c1f777f3ec3
 ```

-- `gaia-utils get-merkle-root` shows the value of the current Merkle root.
-This value is written after a run of the scanner.
+- `gaia-utils get-merkle-roots` shows the value of the current Merkle roots against each FS Scan Root.
 - `gaia-utils cas-get <key>` this is the `get` function of the Contents Adressable Store.
 Use it if you want to see the data stored against a key.
 (Mostly used to retrieve Aion JSON objects.)
 - `gaia-utils expose-aeson-object <key>` shows the string representation of a Aeson object.
 The keys are the same keys you would use for Aion objects.
 - `gaia-utils run-query <pattern>` runs a query against the Aion Tree(s).
 Returns a list of locationpaths.